BryanKCodes/tp/docs/UserGuide.md

 **Are you a League of Legends esports coach or team manager** spending hours juggling rosters, balancing skill levels, and tracking player performance across scrimmages?

-SummonersBook is built specifically for you.

-## What SummonersBook Does

-Manage your player roster and form 5v5 teams **in seconds** instead of hours:
+SummonersBook is built specifically to help you manage your player roster and form 5v5 teams **in seconds** instead of hours:
 - **Auto-group teams** by rank, role, and champion pool
 - **Track player performance** with built-in stats and visualizations
 - **Fast keyboard commands** optimized for coaches who type quickly

-If you're comfortable with typing commands (like using Slack or Discord), SummonersBook will be 3x faster than spreadsheets or traditional apps.
+If you're comfortable typing commands (like using Slack or Discord), SummonersBook will be faster than spreadsheets or traditional apps.

 ---
 ## Table of Contents